Do the Digit Insurance

 New-borns 55% to 68%

-Moreover, this range also depends on the altitude they live in.
+Moreover, this range also depends on the altitude in which they live.
 The normal HCT values are generally higher as the altitude increases.
 This is because the red blood cells require more oxygen at higher altitudes.
 The table below shows the normal HCT levels for males and females at higher altitudes:

 Gender Normal HCT Ranges